bcgit/bc-kotlin/README.md

 ## Building

-The gradle script has been tested with gradle-4.9 and later.
+The gradle script has been tested with gradle-6.8 and later.
+It appears they fail if a version of gradle later than 7.3 is used.

 To build put desired versions of BC jars in the directory bc-jars-reg and build with:

 > gradle build

 BC version 1.73 or later is required to build due to PQC support.

 ## Running